rhythmus/scratch/urbit-phonetics-b.md

 In this instance, the #sample method picks a random element from an array.
 I have not yet figured out a good way of turning the value into an index to be chosen from each array.

 This approach, while avoiding doubled consonants, has the disadvantage of not being able to support a blacklist (easily).
 If anyone knows what they're doing here, please do get in touch.
+I would greatly prefer a concise solution like this one to having to pre-generate four giant tables.